ishantanu/awesome-kubectl-plugins/README.md

 * [kubectl-captain](https://github.com/alauda/kubectl-captain) - kubectl plugin for captain

-* [kubectl-unbound-pvc](https://github.com/ishantanu/kubectl-unbound-pvc) - A kubectl plugint to see PVCs which are not in "Bound" state
+* [kubectl-unbound-pvc](https://github.com/ishantanu/kubectl-unbound-pvc) - A kubectl plugin to see PVCs which are not in "Bound" state

+* [kudo](https://kudo.dev/docs/cli.html#setup-the-kudo-kubectl-plugin) - A kubectl plugin to use [kudo](https://kudo.dev/) via kubectl CLI

 ### Collection of kubectl plugins